TahirTariq/FWA/ReadMe.txt

 Hi,

-Provided solution is far from complete, in this inital version, I have tried to set the project structure first, thiking that it may be the aim of the task rather just few simple methods.
-It is unfortunate that I have spent 3 hours on this but couldn't complete the simple methods.
+Provided solution is complete and fiarly self-explanatory with the endpoints as briefed in the API specs.
+TODO labels are added whereever there is a margin for improvements.

-I am submitting the code base with a hope that It should give a good idea to the reviewer about my capability or may be I'll get more time to finish the task.
+I am submitting the code base with a hope that It should give a good idea to the reviewer about my capability.

-Next things in my TODO list are :
+Following features are added 09/12/2018 :

-1 - Completing the required functions/end points.
+1 - Completed the required functions/end points.
-2 - Add IDisposable to Repositories
+2 - Added IDisposable to Repositories
-3 - Mocking the EF context using following approach. https://www.stevefenton.co.uk/2014/11/mocking-entity-framework-dbcontext-and-idbset-with-rhino-mocks/
+3 - Mocked the EF context using following approach. https://www.stevefenton.co.uk/2014/11/mocking-entity-framework-dbcontext-and-idbset-with-rhino-mocks/

 Thanks,
 Tahir Hussain.